Raveshaww/gcp-devops-notes/README.md

             - Agent based
             - Profiles can be saved for 30 days, but can also be exported
             - Free
+            - `Wall time` is the total amount of time, not just cpu time
     - Accessing the Cloud Trace APIs
         - Google recommends using OpenTelemetry over Google's libraries or OpenCensus
 - Identifying App Errors with Debug/Error Reporting